-NEXT STEPS - DEVELOPOING AN IMPLEMENTATION STRATEGY
+NEXT STEPS - DEVELOPING AN IMPLEMENTATION STRATEGY

-The previous sections identified potential actions the City could take to address human services needs in the City.
+The previous sections identified preliminary ideas for actions the City could take to address human services needs in Sammamish.
 These recommendations were based on early analysis and findings and were not prioritized.
 Taking action will require the City to make decisions about funding, staffing, and work program priorities.
 As an immediate next step, the City may consider developing a strategic plan with the following objectives:

-- Define a clear strategy identifying the roles the City will play in each priority area.
+- Define a clear strategy identifying the roles the City will play in each priority issue.
 For example, will the City be a direct service provider?
-Or continue with indirect services through partnerships and grant funding? - A work plan for implementing the City's desired model for staffing, funding, governance, phasing, and reporting.
+Or will it continue with indirect services through partnerships and grant funding? - Develop a prioritized work plan for implementing the City's desired model for staffing, funding, governance, phasing, and reporting. - Establish long-term goals and policies for the human services program.

-Given that the bulk of the analysis was already done via the Needs Assessment, the final product will be a concise and simple document.
+Given that the bulk of the analysis was already completed through this Needs Assessment, the final product will be a concise and simple document.